-- USMLE Step 1 assesses whether you understand and can apply important concepts of the basic sciences to the practice of medicine, with special emphasis on how they apply to health, disease and modes of therapy.
+- Assesses whether you understand and can apply important concepts of the basic sciences to the practice of medicine, with special emphasis on how they apply to health, disease and modes of therapy.

-- USMLE Step 2 CK tests your clinical skills in supervised settings.
+- CK tests your clinical skills in supervised settings.

-- USMLE Step 3 checks your patient management skills and the accuracy of your prognosis and diagnosis.
+- Checks your patient management skills and the accuracy of your prognosis and diagnosis.

 USMLE preparation is all about setting realistic goals and managing your time well.
 Here’s what you can do as part of your preparation:

-- Determine your starting point: You should have a good idea of what your strengths and weaknesses are before you draw up a study plan.
+- You should have a good idea of what your strengths and weaknesses are before you draw up a study plan.
 Most established medical schools allow you to take self-assessment tests which can determine your baseline score, areas of thorough understanding and weak points.
 These results will help you develop an effective study plan.

-- Consider obligations which might affect your study schedule: Factor in your personal or professional commitments which might take away time from your study schedule.
+- Factor in your personal or professional commitments which might take away time from your study schedule.
 For instance, you may not be able to devote much time to your studies if you attempt the USMLE Step 2 exam during your clinical rotations.

-- Plan your schedule in hours instead of days: Planning your schedule in terms of study hours instead of days can help you organize your schedule better.
+- Planning your schedule in terms of study hours instead of days can help you organize your schedule better.
 This way, you can fit in a few hours of study even on non-productive days.
 While planning your schedule, keep in mind that the average preparation for the Step 1 exam can take at least 500-600 hours.

-- Attempt multiple practice exam sessions: Practice tests can be great tools for your USMLE preparation.
+- Practice tests can be great tools for your USMLE preparation.
 They can help you become familiar with the exam format, improve your test speed and enhance your time management skills.
 For optimum performance, try to attempt as many practice sessions as you can before your actual exams.

-- Go for full-length test simulations: Apart from being difficult, the USMLE exams are notorious for being mentally and physically tiring.
+- Apart from being difficult, the USMLE exams are notorious for being mentally and physically tiring.
 The Step 1 exam takes place over eight hours, with only one hour for breaks.
 Full-length test simulations can help you get used to exam fatigue and manage your time better in the actual exam.